Press Releases

 The JWP leaders denied rumours that the party chief’s grandson Mir Bramdagh Bugti was injured in the bombing.

-federation, the federating units had the right to raise voice for autonomy within the parameters of the Constitution,
+units had the right to raise voice for autonomy within the parameters of the Constitution, they asserted.

 They said the ARD leaders would be contacted on their return to the country for implementation of the decisions.